 Comes flat packed with all the tools required to assemble it

-Made from durable beechwood timber, the Madison 3 in 1 Cot and Chest/Changer is an essential combination for any contemporary nursery.
+Made from durable New Zealand Pine, the Tiburon 3 in 1 Cot and Chest/Changer is an essential combination for any contemporary nursery.
 The convertible cot provides excellent value for money as it can be used from infancy to up until the late stages of being a toddler.

 Transforms into a toddler bed and a small sofa bed making it a worthwhile long-term investment